What’s involved in a dental crown procedure?

 A dental crown requires two appointments.

-At the end of this appointment, your dentist will place a temporary crown on the tooth to protect it in the meantime before your porcelain crown is ready.
+At the end of your initial appointment, a temporary crown will be placed over the prepared tooth to protect it until your permanent crown is ready.

-At the second appointment, the temporary crown is removed and your crown is fitted.
-The dentist will take time to ensure the crown is a perfect fit, checking your bite and jaw alignment.
+The dentist will replace the temporary crown with your permanent one at your second appointment.
+The dentist will take time to ensure the new crown is a perfect fit, checking your jaw alignment and bite.

 How do I care for my temporary dental crown?